alexandreL/sugar-shack/README.md

 #### SQLite

-SQLite for development reasons.
+SQLite is used for development purposes.
 In production, we will use PostgreSQL.

 #### NuxtJS

 NuxtJS is a framework for creating Vue.js applications.
-Its goal is to help Vue developers take advantage of top-notch technologies and features in a fast, easy and organized way.
+Its goal is to help Vue developers take advantage of top-notch technologies and features in a fast, easy, and organized way.

+## Commands helpers

 ### Run apps

-Run `nx run <project-name>:serve` to serve the project.
+Run the command `nx run <project-name>:serve` to serve the project.
-Run `nx run-many -t serve --projects=api,marketplace` to serve multiple project.
+Run the command `nx run-many -t serve --projects=api,marketplace` to serve multiple projects.

 ### Run tests

-Run `nx run-many -t test` to execute all the tests.
+Run the command `nx run-many -t test` to execute all the tests.
-Run `nx run <project-name>:test` to execute the test of a specific project.
+Run the command `nx run <project-name>:test` to execute the tests of a specific project.

 ### Build the apps

-Run `nx build <project-name>` to build the project.
+Run the command `nx build <project-name>` to build the project.
-Run `nx run-many --target=build --projects=api,bo` to build multiple project.
+Run the command `nx run-many --target=build --projects=api,bo` to build multiple projects.

 ### Further help